-A maximum of \$2,500 unexpended funds, when available from applicable foundation accounts, may be carried over from one academic year to the next.
+A maximum of \$2,500 unexpended funds may be carried over from one academic year to the next.
 Faculty may not have negative balances without prior FAC approval.
 Periodic reports will be provided to faculty and the FAC on faculty professional development allowance activity and balances.